 - Upon request for further review by the Complainant, the AGA CCRB Liaison will send all materials to the CCRB members for their review. - The CCRB will meet, in person or virtually, to evaluate if the sports betting marketing or advertising activity at issue is in violation of the code. - The CCRB will endeavor to provide written notice of its decision to the Complainant and the Reported-Company within seven business days of receiving the appeal of the complaint.
-In order to find that a Reporting Company is in violation of the Code, there must be an affirmative vote from at least one Chair and a majority of the Member Delegates at the meeting. - At least one of the Chairs and three Member Delegates must be present for the CCRB to meet and decide on violations of the code.
-If a Member Delegate's company is the subject of a complaint or is the Complainant, such member shall be recused from the discussion and decision. - The CCRB's written decision will include if a violation of the code has occurred and if so, that the Reported Company is expected to promptly withdraw or revise the advertising and promotional material and/or placement at issue. - The CCRB decision, and initial complaint, will be summarized in a publicly available forum on the AGA website.
+In order to find that a Reporting Company is in violation of the code, there must be an affirmative vote from at least one Chair and a majority of the Member Delegates at the meeting. - At least one of the Chairs and three Member Delegates must be present for the CCRB to meet and decide on violations of the code.
+Chairs or Member Delegates shall recuse themselves from the discussion and decision if there is a conflict of interst, such as if a Member Delegate's company is the subject of a complaint or is the Complainant. - The CCRB's written decision will include if a code violation has occurred and if so, the Reported Company is expected to promptly withdraw or revise the advertising and promotional material and/or placement at issue. - The CCRB decision, and initial complaint, will be summarized in a publicly available forum on the AGA website.
 The Complainant is provided the option to remain anonymous in such public reports; in such cases, only the substance of the complaint will be made public.

-Code Compliance Review Board
+Code Compliance Review Board (CCRB)

-The CCRB shall be comprised of two independent, non-gaming industry chairs (Chairs) and five AGA member representatives (Member Delegates).
-The Chairs shall have a relevant marketing, responsible gaming or regulatory background.
+The CCRB shall be comprised of two independent, non-gaming industry chairs (Chairs) and five member representatives (Member Delegates).
+The Chairs shall have a relevant marketing, responsible gaming, or regulatory background.
 Member Delegates shall be selected from the AGA membership.
 All CCRB members shall serve three-year terms.
 Member Delegates must maintain employment at a current AGA member in good standing.
 Two member alternates will also be selected in the case an appointed Member Delegate resigns or cannot fulfill their obligation.
 The CCRB will be engaged only after (1) a Complaint has been logged against a Reported Company; (2) the Reported Company has had the required three business days to respond or acknowledge; and (3) the Complainant requests, pursuant to the process laid out above, that the CCRB conduct a review.